DerrangedGadgeteer/Parabellum-Inc/LivingRules.md

 > Each unit card tracks (using Tokens):
 > - Troop Strength, representing the health and combat strength of the Unit.
 > - Supplies, representing the fuel and ammunition supplies of the Unit.
+>
 > Each Unit card also shows:
 > - The Unit's type, with an illustration for flavor
+> - The Unit's Purchase Price, self explanatory
+> - The Unit's Extraction Cost, Indicating how much it will cost to move the unit from the board into reserve so it can be sold or kept into the next Battle
 > - The Unit's Movement Speed, indicating how many grid cells that Unit can move during its turn
 > - The Unit's Battle Die, indicating the kind of die the unit rolls when Attacking or Defending from an Attack
 > - Any special attributes for the Unit, including: